Index /

 Lenny Kravitz's Brazilian Compound

-I am sharing this AD article that was published in 2019 because the subject of "taste" has been on my mind over the last week or so and Lenny Kravitz illustrates this perfectly.
-I also talk more about this in my One Lesson for the week down below ⬇️
+I am sharing this AD article from 2019 because the subject of "taste" has been on my mind lately and Lenny Kravitz illustrates this perfectly.

 Portfolio Of The Week